Understanding RAD and DAP in aged care

 Knowing that there are options available to minimise costs will give you peace of mind when deciding what’s best for yourself or a loved one.

-Pros and Cons of paying RADs and DAPs
+Pros and Cons of paying RAD and DAP in aged care

 Refundable Accommodation Deposits (RADs) and Daily Accommodation Deposits (DAPs) are two payment options available for individuals seeking residential aged care services in Australia.
 Understanding the pros and cons of RADs and DAPs can help individuals make informed decisions regarding their accommodation payments.
 Let’s explore these aspects in more detail: